akiraawan/Fermi-Pasta-Ulam_Group10/README.md

 - Ensure all dependencies are installed.
 - Run the script to train the 'FpuWaveNet' model.
 - Monitor the loss and speed history for training progress.
-- Run and download the functions to animate the model's findings.
+- Download and run the functions to animate the model's findings.
 - We recommend storing the model weights via model.save_weights(path_to_file) and model.load_weights(path_to_file) for reproducibility.

 ## License